pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 ## Idea

-The idea of this article is to explore the Fibonacci sequence algorithms in Elixir, explore how `rustler` and Rust can help us in order to compute even faster.
+The idea of this article is to explore the Fibonacci sequence algorithms in Elixir, explore optimizations which can be done and explore how native code can help us in order to compute even faster.
 The main objective of the article is to compute the largest Fibonacci number as fast as possible.

 ### Start with the Math \!

 Most powerful algorithms out there rely on a quite simple math principle.

-In our case we can see these 2 formulas for the computation of the Nth Fibonacci number.

 $$ Fn = F\_{n-1} + F\_{n-2} $$